Committee to regulate online media formed by I&B Ministry

 The committee will also analyse the international scenario on the existing of regulatory mechanism with a view to incorporate the best practices.

-The committee will recommend "appropriate policy formulation" for online media/ news portal and online content platforms, keeping in mind various norms, including extent of FDI allowed, programmes and advertising code for TV channels and those of the PCI, the order further stated.
+The committee will recommend "appropriate policy formulation" for online media/ news portal and online content platforms, keeping in mind various norms, including the extent of FDI, allowed, programmes and advertising code for TV channels and those of the PCI, the order further stated.